django-cms/docs/docs/index.rst

 .. rst-class:: clearfix row

-.. rst-class:: column column2
+.. rst-class:: column column2 top-left

 :ref:`tutorials` - start here
 =============================

 For the new django CMS developer, from installation to creating your own addon applications.

-.. rst-class:: column column2
+.. rst-class:: column column2 top-right

 :ref:`how-to`
 =============

 Practical step-by-step guides for the more experienced developer, covering several important topics.

-.. rst-class:: column column2
+.. rst-class:: column column2 bottom-left

 :ref:`key-topics`
 =================

 Explanation and analysis of some key concepts in django CMS.

-.. rst-class:: column column2
+.. rst-class:: column column2 bottom-right

 :ref:`reference`
 ================